Review: HSBC World Elite Mastercard

 Zero Foreign Transaction Fees

 Credit cards with no foreign transaction fees are a rarity in Canada.
-With the HSBC World Elite Mastercard, pay no foreign transaction fees, only the exchange rate set by Mastercard for the currencies being converted.
+With the HSBC World Elite Mastercard, you will pay no foreign transaction fees, only the exchange rate set by Mastercard for the currencies being converted.

 This means that you will save 2.5% on all foreign currency conversion charges whether they occur when traveling outside of Canada or for online shopping purchases.
+This also makes the HSBC World Elite Mastercard one of the best no foreign transaction fee credit cards in Canada.

 Free Boingo WiFi Access